Computing twists of hyperelliptic curves: Hyperelliptic curves

 \section{Hyperelliptic curves}

-By a hyperelliptic curve over a field $k$ we mean a smooth projective curve $C$ over $k$, of positive genus $g$, and such that the canonical morphism maps $C$ to a genus-0 curve.
-Notice that some authors might call such curves geometrically hyperelliptic, reserving the term hyperelliptic for curves given by a hyperelliptic model over $k$ (see Equation \eqref{eq:HyperellipticModel} below).
-We also remark that we shall often use affine models of (Zariski-open subsets of) $C$: given an affine curve, there is precisely one smooth projective curve with the same function field, so we can make this identification without loss of generality (as our base field is perfect, we need not worry about the distinction between smooth and regular).
+By a hyperelliptic curve over a field $k$ we mean a smooth projective curve $C$ over $k$, of positive genus $g$, and such that the canonical morphism maps $C$ to a genus-0 curve. {We observe that curves of genus 1 are not hyperelliptic with this definition, because for such curves the canonical morphism maps $C$ to a point.} Also notice that some authors might call the curves we consider \textit{geometrically hyperelliptic}, reserving the term hyperelliptic for curves given by a hyperelliptic model over $k$ (see Equation \eqref{eq:HyperellipticModel} below).
+We also remark that we shall often use affine models of (Zariski-open subsets of) $C$: given an affine curve, there is, up to isomorphism, precisely one smooth projective curve with the same function field, so we can make this identification without loss of generality (as our base field is perfect, we need not to worry about the distinction between smooth and regular).